OWASP/www-project-developer-guide/tab_historical.md

 ### Previous versions

 Collected here are the previous versions of the OWASP Developer Guide that can still be accessed.
+OWASP has a podcast on [The History of the OWASP Developer Guide][history] which discusses the history and future of the project.

 #### [Developer Guide 3.0][guide-3v0] (abandoned April 2021)